OfflineIMAP/offlineimap.github.io/_posts/2016-04-21-GSoC2016-with-Gentoo.md

 {:.DarkBlue}

 Notice that there are 6 projects considered by the org admin for this poll, one of the imapfw project was already excluded while highly ranked.
+I'm not sure this made sense to decide at the bottom of the scale because listing the 5 **"*preferred*"** projects is obviously not objective...

 In the selection criteria, the org admin emphasized more than once that "*planing to be involved with gentoo in the future*" was a contributing factor